devnull-tools/soda/README.md

 * **log_warn** - uses the WARN category
 * **log_error** - uses the ERROR category
 * **log_fatal** - uses the FATAL category

+Log messages are shown in console, if you need to persist them, pass the parameter `--log-file=/path/to/the/file`.
+To disable the console log, pass the parameter `--no-console-log`.

 ### Custom logging